joenapper/drinking-hub/README.md

     3. [PyMongo:](https://pymongo.readthedocs.io/en/stable/)
         - PyMongo was used to enable the python application to access the Mongo database.
     4. [Jinja:](https://jinja.palletsprojects.com/en/2.11.x/)
-        - Jinja is the default templating language for flask and is used to display data from the python application in the frontend html pages
+        - Jinja is the default templating language for Flask and is used to display data from the python application in the frontend HTML pages.

 - ### Tools Used
     1. [Figma:](https://www.figma.com/)